 She said she came to the forum on Islam because she wanted to get information from “the source”.

-“I think the media do sensationalise parts of the religion and if you ask questions about Islam at church they put their own spin on it,” she said.
+“I think the media do sensationalise parts of the religion and if you ask questions at church often churches put their own views on it,” she said.

 “I had a lot of questions but it was very tolerant and I learnt a lot tonight.